-One of the most widely recognized characteristics associated with mistreatment is low social support (Acierno et al., 2010; Cooper & Livingston, 2016; Lachs et al., 1997; Pillemer et al., 2011).
-Furthermore, older adults are more likely to be experiencing social exclusion/isolation (De Donder, De Witte, Brosens, Dierckx, & Verté, 2014).
-Individuals with physical impairments (i.e., needing assistance with activities of daily living [ADLs]) and/or having poor physical health are associated with higher risk of being mistreated (Acierno et al., 2010; GAO, 2011; Lachs et al., 1997; Lachs & Pillemer, 2015; Peterson, et al., 2014).
-Similarly, individuals with intellectual or developmental disabilities, dementia, or cognitive impairments are also at a much higher risk of being abused and exploited (Cooper et al., 2009; Gunther, 2011; Lachs et al., 1997; Lachs & Pillemer, 2015; NCEA, n.d.; Petersilia, 2001; Pillemer et al., 2011; Wood, Rakela, Navarro, Bernatz, Wilbur, Allen, & Homier, 2014).
+Individuals with physical impairments (i.e., needing assistance with activities of daily living [ADLs]) and/or having poor physical health are associated with higher risk of being mistreated (Acierno et al., 2010; Bureau of Justice Statistics, 2011; GAO, 2011; Lachs et al., 1997; Lachs & Pillemer, 2015; Peterson, et al., 2014).
+Perpetrators who do not know their targets often look for visible vulnerabilities, such as physical impairments (MetLife MMI, 2011).
+Similarly, individuals with intellectual or developmental disabilities, dementia, or cognitive impairments are also at a higher risk of being abused, violently assaulted, and exploited (Cooper et al., 2009; Bureau of Justice Statistics, 2011; Gunther, 2011; Lachs et al., 1997; Lachs & Pillemer, 2015; Petersilia, 2001; Pillemer et al., 2011; Wood et al., 2014).
+In fact, elders with high levels of functional impairment were found to be twice as likely to be physically abused by their caregivers compared to elders without those same deficits (VandeWeerd et al., 2013).
 Mental illness is also correlated with higher rates of mistreatment (GAO, 2011; Teaster, Stansbury, Nerenberg, & Stanis, 2009).
 Finally, past traumatic events are associated with higher rates of mistreatment (Acierno et al., 2010).

 Specifically related to exploitation, certain risk factors become more predictive.
 Elders may be more susceptible to undue influence given that cognitive, physical, and health issues start arising with increased age; not to mention that they are more desirable targets for exploitation with the financial assets and savings that they have acquired over their lifetimes (Quinn, 2002).
 Undue influence involves the exertion of one person's will over another's.
 It often utilizes threats, deception, or fraud and is frequently present in instances of mistreatment, particularly, financial exploitation (Quinn, 2002).
 Castle et al. (2012) found that older adults may be more vulnerable to exploitation due to their decreased perception of untrustworthiness in other individuals.
-Additionally, studies have found that financial literacy of older adults declines with age, but confidence in managing personal finances and financial decision making does not drop with age (Finke, Howe, & Huston, 2011; Gamble, Boyle, Yu, and Bennett, 2015).
+Additionally, studies have found that financial literacy of older adults declines with age (Agarwal , Driscoll, Finke, Howe, & Huston, 2011; Gabaix and Laibson, 2009; Gamble, Boyle, Yu, and Bennett, 2015; Hibbard , Slovic, Peters, Finucane & Tusler; 2001), but confidence in managing personal finances and financial decision making does not drop with age (Finke, Howe, & Huston, 2011; Gamble, Boyle, Yu, and Bennett, 2015).
 This indicates that although the capacity to make these decisions may diminish with age, many older adults are not aware of the decline.

 Adults who need help managing their finances are much more likely to be exploited (Choi & Mayer, 2000; Gunther, 2011).
-Perpetrators are also taking larger amounts of money from older adults with dementia or cognitive impairments compared to those older adults without these impairments (Gunter, 2011).
+Perpetrators are also taking larger amounts of money from older adults with dementia or cognitive impairments compared to those older adults without these impairments (Gunther, 2011).
 Gunther (2011) points out that when older adults need help with their finances, they are more likely to be taken advantage of by a family member, but that often times, it is a family member or close friend who catches the exploitation.
-MetLife Mature Market Institute (MMI; 2011) found that there were three major reasons for the occurrence of elder financial abuse: (1) the older adult happened to be a barrier to what the perpetrator desired, (2) the perpetrator was desperate for money (often the perpetrator is dependent on the older adult for financial needs), (3) or the perpetrator formed a relationship with the adult solely for the purpose of exploitation.
+MetLife Mature Market Institute (MetLife MMI; 2011) found that there were three major reasons for the occurrence of elder financial abuse: (1) the older adult happened to be a barrier to what the perpetrator desired, (2) the perpetrator was desperate for money (often the perpetrator is dependent on the older adult for financial needs), (3) or the perpetrator formed a relationship with the adult solely for the purpose of exploitation.
 Furthermore, for elder financial abuse, a majority of victims were living alone and required assistance with their healthcare or home maintenance (MetLife MMI; 2011).